dvai/Ankia-Theme/README.md

 Compared to the built-in sharing feature of Trilium, this theme has the following features:

-- Complete blogging system
+- Having a complete blog system
-- Clean and elegant blog interface
+- The blog interface is simple and elegant
+- Perfectly adapted for mobile devices
 - Optimized reading experience for the main content
 - Added table of contents for the main content
-- Support for one-click publishing of blog posts
+- Supports one-click publishing of blogs
-- Support for code highlighting
+- Supports code highlighting

 ## Installation